 It offers cheap international transfers at the mid-market rate, easy accounting, and 1% cash-back for some business costs.
 Also, you can apply for a line of credit easily in your Aspire account.
 Their convenient expense management system allows you to have a separate bank card for each employee with their own name and specified spending limits.

-Aspire accepts clients with businesses incorporated in over 18 countries but is primarily focused on businesses incorporated in Singapore and Indonesia.
-That said, if your country is not on the list, they claim that you can contact their sales team to discuss a custom package.
+Aspire accepts clients with businesses incorporated in 16 countries but is primarily focused on businesses incorporated in Singapore.

 Aspire at a glance